ddempsey/python_for_geoscientists/README.md

 ## Getting Started

 Download and unzip a copy of this repository.
-Begin with the quick-start.pdf document.
+Begin with the quick-start.pdf document or open the [intro.ipynb](intro.ipynb) notebook.

 ### Prerequisites